mmuratarat/mmuratarat.github.io/_pages/faq.md

 The exponential distribution is the only continuous distribution that is memoryless (or with a constant rate).
 Geometric distribution, its counterpart, is the only distribution that is memoryless.

 There is an interesting relationship between the exponential distribution and the Poisson distribution.
+The exponential distribution models the time between events, while the Poisson distribution is used to represent the number of events within a unit of time.

 Suppose that the time that elapses between two successive events follows the exponential distribution with a mean of $\lambda$ units of time.
 Also assume that these times are independent, meaning that the time between events is not affected by the times between previous events.
 If these assumptions hold, then the number of events per unit time follows a Poisson distribution with mean $\mu = \frac{1}{\lambda}$.
 Conversely, if the number of events per unit time follows a Poisson distribution, then the amount of time between events follows the exponential distribution

 #### What is Poisson distribution?